 Revenue growth, operational results and advances to our business strategy depends on our ability to integrate any acquired assets into our existing business.
 The integration of acquired assets may impact our revenue growth, increase the cost of operations, cause significant write-offs of intangible assets, or may require management resources that otherwise would be available for ongoing development of our existing business.
-The integration of assets acquired from NanoString in December 2019, Decipher Biosciences in March 2021 and HalioDx in August 2021 may impact our revenue and operating results through integration of various functions, development of a product supply operation and manufacturing operations and the expansion of our business internationally with a broad menu of advanced tests that may be offered.
+The integration of assets acquired from Decipher Biosciences in March 2021 and HalioDx in August 2021 may impact our revenue and operating results as we integrate various functions.